 The liability is derecognised when the contract expires, is discharged or is cancelled.

-At each reporting date, an assessment is made of whether the recognised actuarial liabilities are adequate, net of present value of in-force business ("PVIF") and by using an existing liability adequacy test based on the RBC Framework.
+At each reporting date, an assessment is made of whether the recognised actuarial liabilities are adequate, by using an existing liability adequacy test based on the RBC Framework.